mcfnord/rml/src/bc.md

 Lindquist’s folksy language implies the force of the state was needed and employed to gain my custody, which suggests I hold lawful authority in disdain, and maybe even put up a fight.
-The documented facts provide no defense for this false and maligning innuendo.
+The documented facts provide no defense for his false and maligning innuendo.

-## Claim: Investigators consider Dempsey a threat
+## Claim: Investigators consider me a threat

 His investigators were bamboozled by dishonest complaintents, but regardless of why his staff thought this, Lindquist saying it to the press was an obvious violation of the Rules of Professional Conduct.

-This is the only claim by Lindquist that's truthful.
-His investigators did think I was a threat.
-They were bamboozled, and Lindquist repeated their false conclusion.
-His statement is a clear violation of the Rules of Professional Conduct.
 I was not at large, or on the run.
 I was safely in the custody of the state.
 So why make people hate and fear me?
 His own self-promotion is the only explanation, and his very public statement, like the rest,